-Curriculum Handbooks are available detailing courses offered in the Junior (Years 9 and 10) and Senior (Years 11, 12 and 13) school.
-The Junior and Senior Curriculum Handbooks are available as online documents by following the links below:
+Curriculum Handbooks detailing courses offered in the Junior (Years 9 and 10) and Senior (Years 11, 12 and 13) school for the 2018 school year will be available soon.

 Rangiora High School has designed a curriculum for the junior school (Years 9 and 10) which meets the requirements of the New Zealand Curriculum and allows all students to receive an education in the faculty areas of English, Mathematics, Science, Social Sciences, Health and Physical Education, Technology, The Arts, Business and Enterprise, Languages and Land-based Studies.
 Our curriculum is structured to provide students with a depth of experience in a broad range of subjects.